 HacknPlan is a collaborative tool, especially useful for teams, so you can add other users to your project.
 Go to Administration → Users & permissions on the left menu:

-You can invite a new user to your project by clicking on the Add user button on the header of the Users panel.
+You can invite a new user to your project by clicking on the Add users button on the header of the Users panel.
 Depending if you are working on a Personal project, or it is part of a Studio Workspace, this will work differently:

-- The new user is the administrator of the project: The user is automatically provided with administrative rights, which allows them to add other users, create milestones, update the game model and many other actions.
+- The new user is the administrator of the project: The user is automatically provided with administrative rights, which allows them to add other users, create milestones, update the game design model and many other actions.

 - Studio projects: When the project is part of a Studio Workspace, this behaves differently: a popup is launched for you to select a user to add among the Workspace members that are not part of the project yet.
 When you are on a Studio subscription, only users belonging to the Workspace can be part of the project.
 Adding users to a Workspace is covered here.

 Additionally, if the project is in a Studio Workspace, you can add a complete team to the project with the button Add team.
-Teams are defined at Workspace level by the administrator.
+Teams are defined at workspace level by the administrator.